Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

-Stochastic calculus in the backward direction of time can be developed without any difference (except notational) with respect to the common forward stochastic calculus, see \cite[Chapter~3]{KUNITA84}.
+Stochastic calculus in the backward direction of time can be developed without any difference (except notational) compared to the common forward stochastic calculus, see \cite[Chapter~3]{KUNITA84}.
 Thus, we may consider the backward version of the sPDE~\eqref{SPDE 1} in Stratonovich form

 and define weak or $W^{1,r}$ solutions in the same way as in the forward case.
 In fact, instead of this equation, we shall use its regularized version